Hard Water and Appliances

 Millions of Canadians have hard water in their residences and places of business.
 It doesn’t matter which province you live in you will have areas with a light hardness to in some cases very hard water.
 Hard water can be very harsh and people are always looking to find a means to reduce the effects on plumbing and appliances.

-When you detect ‘water spots’ on various surfaces, kitchenware, shower walls, and water-using appliances, it is time to take action because if you don’t, it might lead to very serious consequences.
+When you detect ‘water spots’ on various surfaces, kitchenware, shower walls, and water-using appliances, you have to wonder what is hard water doing to my appliances. !t is time to take action because if you don’t, it might lead to very serious consequences.

 What are the Characteristics of Hard Water?